-Depreciation and amortization expense, a noncash expense, was \$1,185,611 and \$794,349 during the three months ended December 31, 2016 and 2015, respectively.
+Depreciation and amortization expense, a noncash expense, was \$1,185,611 and \$1,141,173 during the three months ended December 31, 2016 and 2017, respectively.
 The majority of depreciation and amortization expense relates to depreciation on lab equipment at our Madison research facility.
 In addition, the Company records depreciation on leasehold improvements at its Madison research facility and its Pasadena corporate headquarters.
-The increase in depreciation and amortization expense is primarily due to the depreciation on leasehold improvements at the Company's Madison research facility in the current period.
+The expense was relatively consistent period to period.